How Separate Property Can Be Turned Into Community Property

 The trial court also awarded Wife $250 for attorney fees.
 The evidence showed that her attorneys spent three weeks preparing the case and five days at trial.
 The reasonable value of these services was $1,250.

 The Supreme Court said that trial courts must award attorneys fair and reasonable compensation for their services.
-Given the efforts of counsel in this cause, the Court awarded Mrs. Blaine $1,000 in attorney fees.
+Given the efforts of counsel, in this case, the Court awarded Mrs. Blaine $1,000 in attorney fees.

 D. Life Insurance Value Increase and Office Furniture